tc39/proposal-smart-pipelines/readme.md

 calls, but again this must be balanced with [backward compatibility][], [syntactic locality][], and [cyclomatic simplicity][].

-It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this goal and [syntactic locality][] and [cyclomatic simplicity][], in the same manner that [Huffman coding][] optimizes textual symbols’ length for their frequency of use: more commonly used symbols are
+It is the hope of this proposal’s authors that its [smart step syntax][] reaches a good balance between this goal and [syntactic locality][] and [cyclomatic simplicity][], in the same manner that [Huffman coding][] optimizes textual symbols’ length for their frequency of use: more commonly used symbols are